 Nationalists, who are mostly Catholic, would prefer to belong to a single, united Ireland.
 Most of its Protestants are determined to remain a part of the UK; they are called Unionists.

-Northern Ireland's history has been marked by sectarian violence, although in recent years, its militias have begun working toward compromise.
+Northern Ireland's history has been marked by sectarian violence, although in recent years, its militias and parties have been working toward compromise, and the two sides now make up a power-sharing government.

 Between 1969 and 1997, sectarian violence left almost 3,600 people dead.
 The conflict is often called "The Troubles."